 Why should I apply?

-Participants will receive a monthly stipend, as determined by OP and typically based on the participant's education, discipline, and experience.
-Other incentives offered may include a supplemental health insurance stipend, and an allowance for education and/or scientific activities.
+Participants will receive a monthly stipend, as determined by OP based on the participant's education, academic discipline, and experience.
+Other incentives offered may include a supplemental health insurance stipend and an allowance for education and/or scientific activities.

 Participants may purchase health insurance through the program's network provider.